Does a Student Loan Affect a Mortgage? Learn How It Impacts Your Application

 Total Loan Balance

 While lenders are more concerned with your monthly repayments than your total student loan balance, they may still want to know how much you owe.
-This gives them a clearer picture of your overall financial obligations, knowing how long this will need to be paid for.
+This gives lenders a clearer understanding of your ongoing financial commitments.

 Income Threshold